csula/cs4660-fall-2016/notes/project.md

 ## Get started

-1. Sign up an account at codingame.
+1. Sign up an account at CodinGame.
 2. Choose your programming language and start hacking!

 ## Instructions